-- An Energy Reduction program resulting in solar PV panels being installed on the Woodside Library, Coventry Library (Stirling), Stirling Office, and Heathfield Depot, as well as the roll out of LED street lighting across the district (click here for more information about the benefits of switching to LED).
+- An Energy Reduction program resulting in solar PV panels being installed on Council's main buildings and the site of the Birdwood Community Wastewater Management System pumps, as well as the roll out of LED street lighting across the district (click here for more information about the benefits of switching to LED).

-- A Waste and Resource Strategy that has resulted in a reduction in waste to landfill through initiatives such as the introduction of green organic waste bins and drop off days, and a resource recovery centre at Heathfield.
-This depot has recently benefited from Green Industries SA's addition of a household chemical and paint collection point, giving residents even more options for safe and sustainable waste removal.
+- A Waste and Resources Management Strategy that has resulted in a reduction in waste to landfill through initiatives such as the introduction of green organic waste bins and drop off days, and a resource recovery depot at Heathfield.
+The depot has recently benefited from the addition of a household chemical and paint collection point, giving residents even more options for safe and sustainable waste removal.

 - A Climate Change Adaptation Plan for the Adelaide Hills, Fleurieu Peninsula and Kangaroo Island to help build a community that is more resilient to the impacts of climate change.

-- Changes to our vehicle fleet by replacing high fuel usage cars with ’greener’ vehicles such as four cylinder cars and hybrid cars.
+- Changes to our vehicle fleet by replacing high fuel usage cars with ’greener’ vehicles such as hybrid cars.
+The target is to transition to electric vehicles.